What To Do When You Are Finally Ready to “Sell My Annuity”

 Can you see how that would reduce your stress level?
 That is nearly $1,000 net difference a month!

-Of course, ever situation is different, and it is important that you speak with an expert so they can assess your situation and make the best recommendation for you.
+Of course, every situation is different, and it is essential that you speak with an expert so they can assess your situation and make the best recommendation for you.
 There’s also a chance that the medical companies will reduce the amount you owe if you pay it in one lump sum.
 It never hurts to ask.